 Tobacco growing and processing dominated Virginia's economy for over three centuries, and transformed its landscape.
-Tobacco wears out the land, exhausting minerals ands nutrients from the soil.
+Tobacco wears out the land, exhausting minerals and nutrients from the soil.
 The first Virginia colonists to acquire ownership of land were positioned to gain great wealth, permitting them to abandon old fields and plant in fresh soil that would produce great quantities of the crop.

 The hunger for new land was fundamental to Virginia's colonial claims to the Ohio River Valley and to Kentucky.
 Virginians seeking new places to grow tobacco created conflicts with Native American tribes long after Powhatan's paramount chiefdom had been subjugated and the Coastal Plain had been occupied by European trespassers.
 Early towns in Virginia, including Alexandria, developed at locations where tobacco inspection stations and warehouses were built.

-Tobacco is a labor-intensive crop, so in the 1600's the Virginia gentry who had acquired land needed to import a labor force.
+In the 1600's the Virginia gentry who had acquired land needed to import a labor force.
 Imports of indentured servants were spurred by grants of headrights, but the supply of interested immigrants from England declined after the end of the English Civil War and restoration of Charles II to the throne in 1660.
 Religious and economic refugees were recruited from France and what today is Germany in the 1700's, as were the Scottish settlers in Ireland who sought greater opportunity in the New World.

-However, by 1700 it was clear that the Virginian leaders had committed to institutionalizing and expanding slavery, in order to obtain the labor needed to farm tobacco.
-Without tobacco, slavery in Virginia may have died out as the practice did in the northern states.
-Without the economic factor of slavery, Virginia might have chosen to stay with the Union rather than join the Confederacy in the American Civil War in 1861-65...
+However, by 1700 it was clear that the Virginian leaders had committed to getting their labor from Africa.
+In the second half of the 17th Century the Virginia gentry institutionalized and expanded slavery for one primary reason: to obtain the labor needed to farm tobacco.
+Without tobacco, slavery in Virginia may have died out as the practice did in the northern states - and without the economic factor of slavery, Virginia might have chosen to stay with the Union rather than join the Confederacy in the American Civil War in 1861-65.

-Tobacco drained the soil of key nutrients.
+Tobacco drained the soil of key nutrients, requiring labor to clear forests so tobacco could be planted in fresh soil.
 "Old fields" had to remain unplanted for one-two decades before soil fertility was restored naturally (unless fertilized with animal manure).
-The most economical way to grow tobacco was on large farms, where most of the acreage could be left unused for 20 years:2
+The most economical way to grow tobacco was on large farms, where most of the acreage could be left unused for 20 years:3

 Today the process of growing tobacco is still labor-intensive, but profits from several acres of tobacco can exceed the profits from many more acres planted in corn or soybeans.

 Nationwide, the annual tobacco crop was sold for about $3 billion in 1997, but the "value added" by processing it into cigarettes and other products was substantially greater - consumers spent $60 billion on tobacco products in 1998.
 Peak value of the tobacco crop was $3.5 billion in 1981, the same year as peak production.
 In 2010, the US tobacco crop was valued at $1.25 billion.
 Since 1970, Virginia's tobacco crop has ranged in value from a low of $61 million in 2005 to a high of $266 million in 1981.
-In 2010, value was $78 million.3
+In 2010, value was $78 million.4

+Different types of tobacco are grown in different places.
 In the United States, tobacco is a regional crop, concentrated in the Southeastern United States.
-Tobacco is also a significant crop in the Connecticut River valley, where farmers produce the leaves used for cigar wrappers by growing tobacco plants under white cloth to reduce the number of spots from the sun and insects.
-It is also grown in Canada, Africa, China, Brazil, and the Middle East.
+Pennsylvania farmers grow cigar filler, while Connecticut River valley farmers produce the leaves used for cigar wrappers by growing tobacco plants under white cloth to reduce the number of spots from the sun and insects.
+Tobacco is also grown in large quantities in Zimbabwe, China - and especially in Brazil.